fleure/kentpet/README.md

 ##Why "Kentpet"?

 Kentpet was created as a simple time waster for a group of friends who attended the University of Kent in Canterbury, UK, and have a borderline unhealthy obsession with creating IRC bot projects for their little home on Freenode.

+##Kentpet Stats

+A seperate project for a web UI for viewing information for this project is being developed at [kentpetstats].